pretix/pretix/doc/development/api/placeholder.rst

 The placeholder API does not make a lot of usage from signals, however, it does use a signal to get a list of all available placeholders.
-Your plugin should listen for this signal and return an instance of a subclass of ``pretix.base.services.placeholders.BaseMailTextPlaceholder``:
+Your plugin should listen for this signal and return an instance of a subclass of ``pretix.base.services.placeholders.BaseTextPlaceholder``:

 .. code-block:: python